a 7-day residential retreat

 This silent retreat will consist of group sessions along with free time for retreatants to move with their own rhythm.
 Daily sessions include instruction in the practice of mindfulness, sitting and walking mindfulness meditations and an enquiry period.
 This retreat is suitable for people who are new to the practice as well as those with previous experience of mindfulness.

-The four day fully residential retreat will begin with a meal at 6pm on Wednesday 14 November 2018 and finish in the early afternoon of Sunday 18 November 2018
+The seven day fully residential retreat will begin with a meal at 6pm on Saturday 10 November 2018 and finish in the early afternoon of Saturday 17 November 2018

 What You Will Learn on This Retreat